 - Consulting Fee Structures

 If you’re interested in learning all these concepts in depth (and many more), I encourage you to buy the book, read it, and apply the knowledge within.
-It also comes with hundreds of dollars of value in free bonuses.

 What I Learned From Consulting Guru David Fields